How to Get Taurine for Weight Loss in the Mediterranean Diet?

 So, vegans and vegetarians have a high risk of taurine deficiency.
 So, they could benefit from taking taurine supplements.
 Synthetic taurine found in dietary supplements and popular energy drinks is actually vegan.

 Nori has normal levels of iodine.
 Healthy people can safely consume Nori.
 Other common algae can be dangerous for health, though.
 They may contain extremely high doses of iodine.
+Moreover, other seaweed and algae are poor dietary sources of taurine.[12]

-• beans, such as soy beans, navy beans, kidney beans, and pinto beans.
+• beans, such as soybeans, navy beans, kidney beans, and pinto beans.

 • nuts and seeds, such as Brazil nuts, pistachios, hemp seeds, pumpkin seeds, chia seeds, sunflower seeds, and flax seeds.